Primary Navigation Mobile

 How is the quality and layout?

-The Renault Austral’s interior is very similar to the Megane E-Tech Electric’s, which is no bad thing.
+The Austral’s screen-dominated, Google-powered interior was rather modern when it first launched – as well as new for Renault.
+It’s since been rolled out across most of its cars, including the new Renault Scenic.
+Which is no bad thing.
 It’s a nice place to be, with comfortable seats, sturdy switchgear and plenty of soft-touch plastics.
-It seems like it’s built to stand the test of time – and its more than a match for sub-premium rivals such as the Peugeot 3008 and Volkswagen Tiguan.
+It seems like it’s built to stand the test of time – and it’s more than a match for rivals such as the latest Peugeot 3008 and Volkswagen Tiguan.

 It’s quite ergonomic, too.
 Take the centre console.
 That lever in the middle of the cabin isn’t a gear selector – it’s a sliding forearm rest designed to make it easier to operate the touchscreen on bumpy roads.
-Every version of the Austral also comes with a head-up display, which means you don’t need to take your eyes off the road to check your speed and navigation instructions.
+All but the entry-level trim level also come with a head-up display, which means you don’t need to take your eyes off the road to check your speed and navigation instructions.

 Infotainment and technology

-There are two screens in the Austral’s cabin – a 12.3-inch digital gauge cluster and a 12-inch portrait infotainment system.
+There are two screens in the Austral’s cabin – a 12.3-inch digital gauge cluster and a 12.0-inch infotainment system.
 They’re mated to the same panel, with the infotainment system angled slightly towards the driver to make it easier to operate on the move.

 It’s a sharp unit.
 The graphics are high-definition and the menus are slick.
 The screen runs on Google’s Android Automotive infotainment software which gives you access to an app store packed with useful downloads and baked-in support for Google Maps and Google voice assistant.
 These work so well that they left us wondering why rival manufacturers bother developing their own systems.